harvard-edtech/caccl-deploy/README.md

 #### restart

-This subcommand executes a forced redeploy of your app's ECS Fargate service without changes to any of the service or task settings. _**HOWEVER**_, any changes you have made to app environment variables or the app's container images (including the nginx proxy server) will be present when the service restarts.
+This subcommand executes a forced redeploy of your app's ECS Fargate service without changes to any of the service or task settings.
+You would typically use this in a development context where, for instance, you're not switching to a new image tag but the app's current image ("stage") has been updated.
+Another use case would be if during development you change the value of an environment variable but you want to skip doing a full `stack deploy`.

+_**IMPORTANT**_, any changes you have made to app environment variables or the app's container images (including the nginx proxy server) will be present when the service restarts.

 ##### options